How to Smell like a Dog, with Ed Yong

 You know, many other sea animals are also drawn towards DMS, like sea turtles.

-So this might be one reason why plastic pollution is so harmful to other animals, aside from the fact that it's just everywhere.
+So this might be, you know, one reason why plastic pollution is so harmful to other animals, aside from the fact that it's just everywhere.

 Yeah.